kapsy/bass-bender/README.md

 If any error messages are encountered you may have to select Project > Clean and then select Clean all projects.

-Depending on where you've saved pd-for-android you may need to modify the path to PDCore.
+Depending on where you've saved *pd-for-android* you may need to modify the path to *PDCore*.
 Right click on the project and select Properties, then Android.
-On the right there's a dialog to add a reference to the PDCore library.
+On the right there's a dialog to add a reference to the *PDCore* library.

 ### USAGE